antongolub/misc/packages/topoconfig/extends/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@topoconfig/extends/latest.svg?label=npm&color=white)](https://www.npmjs.com/package/@topoconfig/extends)

 ## Motivation
-Many tools provide `extends` feature for their configs, but they _seem_ not flexible enough.
-Different scenarios require corresponding approaches.
+Many tools provide `extends` feature for their configs, but it works a little differently in each place.
 For example, `tsconfig` applies deep merge to `compilerOptions`, while `prettier` concatenates `overrides` array sections, etc. So we have to implement these nuances on site every time, and it's tiring and annoying a bit.
 I think we could make this a little simpler.

 ## Status
 Working draft